-📍 Bolt Help / Third-Party Connectors / Payment Processors / Set Up Bolt for NMI
+📍 Bolt Help / Integrations / Payment Processors / Set Up Bolt for NMI

 Set Up Bolt for NMI

-Bolt has launched a new Merchant Dashboard experience, which is currently in Beta.
-See this page for help documentation that reflects the new dashboard.
+Bolt has launched a new Merchant Dashboard experience.
+See this corresponding page for help documentation that reflects the Legacy Dashboard.

 See Set Up Bolt One-Click for BigCommerce for instructions specific to this platform.